Extensions and Add-Ons

 While ITaP makes every attempt to test add-ons thoroughly, unforeseen issues may, and do, occur.
 If ITaP determines that a vendor’s extension or add-on causes a problem that affects faculty or student productivity, it may be uninstalled by ITaP.
 ITaP will make every attempt to contact instructors impacted by the removal.

 8) Are you ready to make your request?

-You’ll make your request using our online form, but first, gather the following information:
+You will want to make your request using our online form, but first, gather the following information: